-The Chair of the Committee will provide the complainant and Heathfield Primary School with a full explanation of their decision and the reason(s) for it, in writing, within five school days.
-The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by the school.
+The Chair of the Committee will provide the complainant and Heathfield Primary with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.

+The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by Heathfield Primary School.